reilc/connect4-protocol/README.md

 **Responsibilities:**

 * Pair players together through room code or random queue, then hand them off to a Game Server.
+* Handle multiple concurrent players without blocking.

 **State Stored/Managed:**

-* Waiting players, active room codes, player connection status, created match IDs.
+* Waiting players (random queue), active room codes and their host player sockets, player connection status, created match IDs, player count, match count.

 **Messages:**

-* *Sends:* Game start information to the Game Server; room/match details to clients.
-* *Receives:* Requests to join or create a room; random queue requests.
+* *Sends:* `SESS`, `WAIT`, `ROOM`, `MATCH`, `INVL`.
+* *Receives:* `HELO`, `QJOIN`, `RCREATE`, `RJOIN`.

 **Important Logic:**

-* Checks for existing rooms, detects when a second player joins, and determines when a match should be created and handed off.
+* Handles each incoming connection in its own thread.
+Shared state (queue, rooms, counters) is protected by a single threading lock.
+* On random queue pairing, checks both sockets for liveness before sending `MATCH`.
+Dead sockets are removed; surviving players are re-queued.
+* On room join, checks the host socket for liveness before pairing.
+If the host has disconnected, the room is removed and the joiner receives `INVL room-host-disconnected`.
+* If a client reconnects with an existing client ID in `HELO`, that ID is reused rather than a new one being assigned.

 ---